Jtonna/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-.map creates a new array & forEach() executes the function
+.map creates a new array and mutates it. forEach() executes the function

 2. What is the difference between a function and a method?
 A function takes one or more inputs and returns one or more outputs (values) and a method is used in oop (inside an object mostly)